ellaism/ellaism.org/roadmaps.md

 Comments* period.
 You can submit your suggestions to the public Discord server, or privately to [ellaismer@protonmail.ch](mailto:ellaismer@protonmail.ch).
 Note that we only list things we plan to implement this year.
-That means many other exciting features will not be listed here.
-This includes:
+That means many other exciting features that is planned in the future will not be listed here.
+This
+includes:

 * Sharding and blockchain scaling.
 * Light client.